-- 1. to formulate criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board of Directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; - 2. to formulate criteria for evaluation of Independent Directors and the Board of Directors; - 3. to specify the manner for effective evaluation of performance of Board, its committees and individual directors; - 4. to review the implementation and compliance of evaluation of performance of Board, its committees and individual directors; - 5. to devise a policy on diversity of Board of Directors; - 6. to identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board of Directors their appointment and removal.
+- a. use the services of an external agencies, if required; - b. consider candidates from a wide range of backgrounds, having due regard to diversity; and - c. consider the time commitments of the candidates. - 2. to formulate criteria for evaluation of Independent Directors and the Board of Directors; - 3. to specify the manner for effective evaluation of performance of Board, its committees and individual directors; - 4. to review the implementation and compliance of evaluation of performance of Board, its committees and individual directors; - 5. to devise a policy on diversity of Board of Directors; - to identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board of Directors their appointment and removal.
 The company shall disclose the remuneration policy and the evaluation criteria in its Annual Report; - 7. to decide whether to extend or continue the terms of appointment of the Independent Director, on the basis of the report of performance evaluation of independent directors; - 8. to recommend all remuneration payable to Senior Management in whatever form; - 9. to perform any other activity consistent with these terms of reference and applicable laws that the Committee deems necessary or appropriate or as may be requested by the Board from time to time.

-As on 31st March, 2023, the Committee comprised of 3 (Three) Independent Directors.
-The Chairman of the Committee is an Independent Director.
-Mr. Siddhartha Shankar Roy (Chairman), Ms. Gargi Singh and Mr. Ajay Kumar Chakraborty are members of the Committee.
+As on 31st March, 2024, the Committee comprised of 3 (Three) Independent Directors.
+The Chairperson of the Committee is an Independent Director.
+Ms. Gargi Singh (Chairperson), Mr.Probir Kumar Chaudhury and Mr. Siddhartha Shankar Roy are members of the Committee.
 The Company Secretary, Mrs. Shruti Agarwal acts as Secretary to the Committee.

 Due to resignation of Mr. Ajay Kumar Chakraborty w.e.f.
-30th May, 2023 the committee was re-constituted and accordingly, Ms.Gargi Singh was elected as Chairperson to the Committee The composition of the Committee is in line with the requirement given in Section 178 of the Act and Regulation 19 of the Listing Regulations.
+30th May, 2023 the composition of the Committee was reconstituted and accordingly Ms. Gargi Singh was elected as Chairperson to the Committee and Mr. Probir Kumar Chaudhury (DIN : 10041053) was inducted as member to the Committee.

+The composition of the Committee is in line with the requirement given in Section 178 of the Act and Regulation 19 of the Listing Regulations.